dobbelina/repository.dobbelina/README.md

 Fixed: All Movies
 Fixed: All SCENES

-All credit to Jefry2012 on reddit for providing the plugin and holisticdioxide who is the author.
+All credit to Jefry2012 on reddit for providing the updated plugin

+and Whitecream & holisticdioxide who are the original authors.